The Best VPNs in Australia in 2025

 Ratings | 9.7/10 | 9.5/10 | 9.4/10 | 8.9/10 | 8.8/10 |

-Kill Switch | Yes | Yes | Yes | Yes | Yes |
+Torrenting Support | Yes | Yes | Yes | Yes | Yes |

-Torrenting | Yes | Yes | Yes | Yes | Sometimes |
+Works With Netflix Australia | Yes | Yes | Yes | Yes | Yes |

-Read Review | NordVPN Review | Surfshark Review | Private Internet Access VPN Review | CyberGhost Review | Proton VPN Review |
+Read Review | NordVPN Review | Surfshark Review | Private Internet Access Review | CyberGhost VPN Review | Proton VPN Review |

 Summary of the Best VPNs for Australia

-- NordVPN - Best VPN for Streaming in Australia
+- NordVPN - Best for Security Features

-- Surfshark - Best VPN in Australia for Security Features
+- Surfshark - Best for Streaming

 - Proton VPN - Best VPN for Privacy in Australia